donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 Initially, you will receive a sandbox processor ID.
 The sandbox is used for testing, and you cannot actually process transactions using the sandbox.
-Keep in mind that you should only run unit tests that come with Daimyo using the sandbox processor ID.
+Keep in mind that you should only run unit tests that come with samurai-client-nodejs using the sandbox processor ID.

 ### Overview

 When using the Samurai payment gateway, you basically deal with two separate
-concepts: payment methods (cards) and transactions (making/loosing money).
-Daimyo's API reflects this dualism.
+concepts: payment methods (cards) and transactions (making/loosing money). samurai-client-nodejs's API reflects this dualism.
 It provides two main constructors that you will use most of the time: `Card` and `Transaction`.

 Once created the card objects have the following methods: